knowbody/crra/README.md

 cd MyReasonApp
 ```

-4. `yarn start` or `npm run start`
+4. `npm start`
 5. Open browser and navigate to: http://localhost:8080/

 ### Intro

 The project uses bucklescript build system and webpack under the hood.
-When you run `yarn start`, `bsb` will run in watch mode and in parallel webpack's dev server is started at http://localhost:8080/.
+When you run `npm start`, `bsb` will run in watch mode and in parallel webpack's dev server is started at http://localhost:8080/.
 Files build by `bsb` can be found in the `/lib` directory.
 The amazing thing about `bsb` is that it produces readable javascript files.
 After these JS files are produced, `webpack-dev-server` uses them.

 ### But how can I actually build something in Reason React